-That t-shirt you wore yesterday is way dirtier than what you think it is, harboring everything from both normal and potentially dangerous bacteria to faeces and viruses.
+That t-shirt you wore yesterday is way dirtier than what you think it is, harbouring everything from both normal and potentially dangerous bacteria to faeces and viruses.
 Add perspiration the equation and you’ll be on your way to smelling like an old boot.
 The situation increases significantly when you are wearing items that are made from synthetic materials.
 Generally, cheaper clothes reacts with your skin, increasing your body’s need to sweat and making it seem excessive.
-Opt for natural fibers like cotton, wool and silk that naturally defend against bacterial growth.
+Opt for natural fibres like cotton, wool and silk that naturally defend against bacterial growth.

 Nicki wonders if wearing plastic and synthetic clothing was such a good idea in this heat.